 Awards

 Much of the finest writing published each year is done by freelance writers.
 We write what you read!
-Awards submissions will be accepted through May 15, 2024.

 ASJA relishes the opportunity to recognize exceptional freelance writing and writers.

-Our annual awards program highlights stellar nonfiction articles, essays, books, and content marketing writing in a variety of categories.
+Our annual awards program highlights stellar freelance-written nonfiction articles, essays, books, and content marketing writing in a variety of categories.

 Although some awards are offered only to members, others are open to all freelance writers, regardless of membership.
 Nominations may be made by the authors themselves or by someone else.
 All entries must be published by a freelance, nonfiction writer in the calendar year preceding the award year.